25 Fascinating Honey Bee Facts to Sweeten the Mind

 14. Bees harvest resins and saps (known as propolis) to waterproof their hives.

-15. Bees make their own bee bread by fermenting pollen.
+15. Honey bee fact for the healthy folks out there: Bees make their own bee bread by fermenting pollen.

 16. It takes the nectar from two million flowers to make one pound of honey.